Free Guide

 Hive Handles: Ultimate EZ Grip Hive Handle by BeeSmart

-This piece of equipment is so simple, easy to install, inexpensive and makes lifting a heavy brood box or honey super100 times easier especially when wearing leather beekeeping gloves.
+This piece of equipment is so simple, easy to install, inexpensive and makes lifting a heavy brood box or honey super 100 times, easier especially when wearing leather beekeeping gloves!
 Getting a few of these is a no-brainer.

 Favorite No Heavy Lifting Beehive: The Keeper's Hive